joeabouserhal/pickmeup/README.md

 # Pick Me Up

 A carpooling and delivery app based in Lebanon.
-The app was written in flutter, and the technologies and tools used in this project are:
+The technologies and tools used in this project are:

+- Flutter
 - Open Street Maps as the maps API
 - Firebase as the backend (Firebase Auth, Firestore)
-- Git & Github

 ## Participants